whittyskitty/BangleJs-SwingSense/apps/swingclock/README.md

-git# SwingSense Golf Tracker for Bangle.js
+git# swingclock Golf Tracker for Bangle.js

 A comprehensive golf swing tracking and round management app for Bangle.js smartwatches.